codegik/team-red/architecture/poc-tracker/architecture.md

 - Provides in-memory caching.
 - Reduces load on Aurora/Postgres by serving frequent queries.

+**PGSync**
+- Uses CDC (database change capture) to replicate data.
+- Converts SQL rows into JSON and pushes into OpenSearch indices.

 **OpenSearch**
 - Used for full-text search, log analytics, or real-time indexing.
 - Each tenant has a primary node + read replicas for scalability.